-Data is the centre of our universe here at LoyaltyLion, so we want to make sure you’re well equipped with as much of it as possible.
-In a short series of three blog posts, we’ve collated 36 facts, figures and statistics to help you find answers to both the known and the unknown unknowns.
+Data and insights are the centre of our universe here at LoyaltyLion, so we want to make sure you’re well equipped with as much of it as possible.
+In a short series of three blog posts, we’ve collated 36 customer loyalty quotes, facts and statistics to help you find answers to both the known and the unknown unknowns.

 Why invest in customer loyalty programs?